-- a) Per-pupil funding to a level necessary for a regular student (a student without any special needs) to meet state and local academic content standards and other legislated accountability requirements; - b) Protecting adjustments to the per-student base cost that should equitably reflect added costs of delivery of services associated with the school district or the student that require supplementary expenditures, including special education and English Language Learners; - c) Protecting adjustments to the per-student base cost that should be based on verifiable indicators that impose costs that are beyond a district's control, such as district size and cost of living;Identification and implementation of a consistent definition for determining the actual number of "at-risk" students for funding purposes; - d) Funding for categorical programs at a level sufficient to cover the costs associated with providing services to students served by those programs;
+- a) Per-pupil funding to a level necessary for a regular student (a student without any special needs) to meet state and local academic content standards and other legislated accountability requirements; - b) Protecting adjustments to the per-student base cost that should equitably reflect added costs of delivery of services associated with the school district or the student that require supplementary expenditures, including special education and English Language Learners; - c) Protecting adjustments to the per-student base cost that should be based on verifiable indicators that impose costs that are beyond a district's control, such as district size and cost of living; - d) Identification and implementation of a consistent definition for determining the actual number of "at-risk" students for funding purposes; - e) Funding for categorical programs at a level sufficient to cover the costs associated with providing services to students served by those programs;

-- e) Funding for transportation that takes into consideration the unique circumstances districts face in transporting students; - f) Funding for costs associated with enrollment fluctuations and averaging for declining-enrollment districts; - g) Preservation of local control when allocating resources and flexibility when implementing mandated programs; - Funding for full-day kindergarten, early childhood education and alternative education to ensure that all children have a proper educational foundation to be successful in school; - Adjustment to the per-pupil base funding for school districts to reflect the impact to school districts of public school choice, including, but not limited to the impacts resulting from an immediate loss of student enrollment as well as impacts related to the ongoing oversight of choice programs; - j) An increase in funding for the lowest funded or "floor" school districts to address the disparity in per pupil funding among Colorado school districts. - k) Long-term remedies for funding public education in Colorado, including a solution to the predicted insolvency of the State Education Fund. - A hold harmless provision for any changes made to the calculations of school finance per pupil revenue, factors or categoricals so that there are not winners and losers during these difficult budget times.
+- f) Funding for transportation that takes into consideration the unique circumstances districts face in transporting students; - g) Funding for costs associated with enrollment fluctuations and averaging for declining-enrollment districts; - h) Preservation of local control when allocating resources and flexibility when implementing mandated programs; - i) Funding for full-day kindergarten, early childhood education and alternative education to ensure that all children have a proper educational foundation to be successful in school; - j) Adjustment to the per-pupil base funding for school districts to reflect the impact to school districts of public school choice, including, but not limited to the impacts resulting from an immediate loss of student enrollment as well as impacts related to the ongoing oversight of choice programs; - k) An increase in funding for the lowest funded or "floor" school districts to address the disparity in per pupil funding among Colorado school districts; - 1) Long-term remedies for funding public education in Colorado, including a solution to the predicted insolvency of the State Education Fund; - m) A "hold harmless" provision for any changes made to the calculations of school finance per pupil revenue, factors or categoricals so that there are not winners and losers during these difficult budget times.

-Rationale: The current Public School Finance Act, which was enacted in 1994, is in need of a comprehensive revision.
-Since then, the ability of the system to promote inter-district fiscal equity or to assure that adequate funds will be available in all school districts has deteriorated.
-Declining enrollment districts face unique difficulties in financing their district operations and student services.
-Fixed costs for services can create additional financial strain on districts as per pupil revenue decreases.
-The under-funding of all categorical programs impacts local districts' ability to fund other educational programs.
-The percentage of categorical program funding supported by local school districts' general fund dollars is estimated as follows: special education 79%, transportation 79%, English language learners 92% and career and technical education 73%.
-Most agree that a new system is needed which builds on the strength of the existing one while addressing the many issues that have arisen since 1994.
-The 2009 School Finance Act did provide districts some flexibility by authorizing local districts to increase funding to 25% of total program funding with voter approval.
-Considerable work has been done by the Colorado School Finance Project to call the legislature's attention to the issues.
-This resolution addresses the goals or ideals in any revision of school finance.
+Rationale: This resolution addresses the goals or ideals in any revision of the Public School Finance Act.
+In its current form the Act does not promote inter-district fiscal equity or assure that adequate funding will be available in all school districts.
+By way of example, declining enrollment districts face unique difficulties in financing their district operations and student services and fixed costs for services can create additional financial strain on districts as per pupil revenue decreases.
+Moreover, the underfunding of all categorical programs impacts local districts' ability to fund other educational programs.
+The average percentage of categorical program funding supported by local school districts' general fund dollars is estimated as follows: special education 79%, transportation 79%, English language learners 92% and career and technical education 73%.